pgniewko/gt-pyg/README.md

 1. The code aims to faithfully replicate the original [GTConv layer](https://github.com/xbresson/CS6208_2023/blob/main/codes/labs_lecture07/03_graph_transformers_regression_exercise.ipynb) as closely as possible.
     a.
 There is no need for clipping in the softmax function since the softmax procedure in PyG employs the Log-Sum-Exp trick, effectively mitigating any potential risk of overflow.
+    b.
+More details on implementing message passing layers in `pytorch-geometric` can be found on the [pyg website](https://pytorch-geometric.readthedocs.io/en/latest/notes/create_gnn.html).

 2. Some implementation techniques are borrowed from the [TransformerConv](https://github.com/pyg-team/pytorch_geometric/blob/master/torch_geometric/nn/conv/transformer_conv.py) module in the PyTorch-Geometric codebase.